Finding the Right Cut for Your Face Shape

 Determining the Shape of Your Face

 Faces come in seven main shapes: oval, oblong, round, square, heart-shaped, triangular, and diamond.
 In order to determine the exact shape and contour of your face grab a tape measure and follow the steps below.
-Once you have your measurements compare them to the following information to determine your face shape.

 If the length of your face is at least one time longer than the width of your face and you have defined cheekbones, you have an oval shaped face.